matte21/line-solver/README.md

 ### Installation

-To install LINE, expand the archive (or clone the repository) in the chosen installation folder.

-Start MATLAB, change the active directory to the installation folder and run:
+To install LINE, first expand the archive (or clone the repository) in the chosen installation folder.
+Then start MATLAB, change the active directory to the installation folder and run:
 ```
 lineInstall
 ```